skaes/logjam_app/README.md

 with other technologies.

-It differs from other Rails monitoring solutions in that is is meant to be hosted in your own datacenter (or private cloud), for two reasons:
+It differs from other Rails monitoring solutions in that is is meant to be hosted in your own data center (or private cloud), for two reasons:

 * it requires low latency between the monitored application and itself
 * it stores extensive information for web requests, which might contain sensitive data